ISLA-UH/quantum-inferno/README.md

 pip install quantum-inferno
 ```
 While in T&E:

-0) Clone the repo
+1) Clone the repo
-1) Open a terminal
+2) Open a terminal
-2) Navigate to the root directory of the project you want to install
+3) Navigate to the root directory of the project you want to install
-3) Issue the command " pip install . "
+4) Issue the command `pip install .`
-4) There is a . (period) on the above command.
-Do not forget the period.

 The next doc elements are placeholders: